devsecflow/deploy-harbor-eks/README.md

    tofu init
    ```

-4. Create a `terraform.tfvars` file with your specific values:
+4. Create a `terraform.tfvars` file with your specific values in your `tofu` directory:

    ```hcl
    region       = "us-west-2"